ben842002/ben842002/README.md

 ### Hi there 👋

-My name is Benjamin Chau and I am currently a student at the University of Rhode Island majoring in computer science!
-I am extremely passionate about technology and love to build projects and apps.
+My name is Benjamin Chau and I am currently a student at the University of Rhode Island majoring in computer science.
+I am extremely passionate about technology and love to build projects and apps!

 ### 📫 Visit My Website!
 https://ben842002.github.io/